Short answer: Yes. The chances of people browsing your site are slim without an SSL.

 The three common types of SSLs available today are domain validated (DV), organization validated (OV), and extended validation (EV) SSLs.
 The main difference between these lies in the amount of work that gets put into verifying your business.
 For example, with domain validated SSLs, users only need to prove to the Certificate Authority that they own the domain name.
 (A Certificate Authority, or CA is simply a trusted entity that issues digital certificates.)

-At BoltFlare, we offer many types of SSLs.
+At BoltFlare, we offer you Let’s Encrypt SSL free of cost.

 There you have it!
 Having SSL encryption is an essential part of gaining the trust of your site’s visitors.
 If you have questions about which SSL is right for you or about SSLs in general, reach out anytime.
 We’re always here to help.